 Other income and expense includes interest income and expense, foreign currency gains and losses, and other non-operating items.
-Fluctuating currency rates impacted the three months ended March 31, 2010 by \$0.1 million in net foreign currency gains, as compared with \$0.7 million in net losses during the same period in 2009.
-A \$0.2 million loss on change in fair value of interest rate swaps was incurred during the three months ended March 31, 2010 compared to a \$0.4 million loss in the same period of 2009.
-Interest income for the three months ended March 31, 2010 decreased \$0.2 million, or 59.1%, as compared to the corresponding period of 2009 as a result of lower interest rates.
-Interest expense decreased \$0.2 million, or 32.0%, for the three months ended March 31, 2010 as compared to the corresponding period of 2009 as a result of lower interest rates.
+Fluctuating currency rates impacted the three months ended September 30, 2010 by \$1.5 million in net foreign currency losses, as compared with \$1.1 million in net gains during the same period in 2009.
+The fair value of interest rate swaps remained flat during the three months ended September 30, 2010 compared to a \$0.7 million loss in the same period of 2009.
+Interest income and interest expense were flat for the three months ended September 30, 2010 as compared to the corresponding period of 2009.